TO TOP

 On the Last Mile.

-Trade Union Organizing Strategies and Migrant Agency in the Context of Fragmentation and Precarization in Courier, Express and Parcel Delivery Services
+Migrant Agency and Union Organizing in the Context of Fragmentation and Precarization in Parcel Delivery Services.

-In her dissertation, Dana Tholen takes a look at both the perspective of the largely migrant employees and that of the trade unions.
-She asks about the agency of employees in the context of precarious working and living conditions and the resulting conditions for (union) organizing in the sector.
-Her thesis is that the mechanisms of inclusion and exclusion to which migrant workers are subject in German (labor) society also determine their power resources in the labor process and thus their chances of organizing successfully.
-How migrant workers and trade unions deal with this situation and which practices and strategies of resilience, resistance and organizing they develop is the research interest of this thesis.
+In her dissertation, Dana Tholen focusses on both the perspective of the largely migrant employees and that of the trade unions.
+She examines the agency of employees in the context of precarious working and living conditions and the resulting conditions for (trade union) organisation in the sector.
+Her thesis is that the mechanisms of inclusion and exclusion to which migrant workers are subject in German (labour) society also determine their power resources in the work process and thus their chances of successfully organising themselves.
+How migrant workers and trade unions deal with this situation and which practices and strategies of resilience, resistance and organising they develop is the research interest of this thesis.

-To explore these questions, Dana Tholen relies on methods of reconstructive qualitative social research, such as document analysis, problem-centered interviews and narrative interviews with experts.
-The approach is based on grounded theory methodology in order to systematically uncover the connections and interpretations of migrant and trade union perspectives in an understudied field.
+To explore these questions, Dana Tholen relies on methods of reconstructive qualitative social research, such as document analyses, problem-centred interviews and narrative expert interviews.
+The approach is based on grounded theory methodology in order to systematically uncover connections and interpretations of migrant and trade union perspectives in the still little-researched field.